 2 Snow Geese among 179 Greenland White Fronted Geese.

-I teamed up with David and Lee on Sunday evening for a 2 day trip to Scotland and our main target bird was the American Herring Gull which would have been a lifer for both David and myself and a year tick for Lee , well to cut a long story short we dipped the AHG which appeared the very next day which is rather frustrating , however that's birding sometimes you win and sometimes you dip.
+On Sunday evening i headed to Scotland and my main target bird was the American Herring Gull which would have been a lifer for me , well to cut a long story short i dipped the AHG which appeared the very next day which is rather frustrating , however that's birding sometimes you win and sometimes you dip.